Istanbul Food Guide

 Torch Brewery and The Populist Bar

-Located in the former Bomonti Brewery, now an entertainment complex, this brewery opened its doors back in 2016.
+Located in the former Bomonti Brewery, now an entertainment complex, the Torch brewing company was established in 2014 and poured its first batch in November of that year, with The Populist bar following in 2016.
 Utilizing custom-sized equipment and a floor plan that’s a little outdated, there were many hurdles to jump in order to brew their impressive range in such a historic location.

 The Populist bar was built with a glass wall between itself and the Torch brewery so as to avoid any legal issues, and this place has at least 12 taps.
-In homage to the rakı, the German owner has even created a beer with an anise flavoring.
+The Populist has since opened a second Istanbul branch at Galataport.
+In homage to the rakı, the brewers have even created a beer with an anise flavoring.
 An experimental spot that has to be visited by any beer lover.

 Pera Bira - Zıkkımm